ubcsubbots/Jormungandr/src/simulator/README.md

 ## Vewing Test Suite Results

-The results of your test suite will be printed to the terminal, but a `.txt.` version identified by your test suite and the day it was ran will be available in `Jormungandr/src/simulator/simtest/results`.
+The results of your test suite will be printed to the terminal, but a `.txt` version identified by your test suite and the day it was ran will be available in `Jormungandr/src/simulator/simtest/results`.
 Note that the file is overwritten if it already exists, so be aware of this when running a test suite multiple times in a day.